microsoft/customer-insights-azure-data-workshop/lab04.md

     <img src="images/lab04/media/image39.png" style="width:6.59064in;height:3.11505in" />

 ## Step 4: Training models

+_Note: If you get confused on how modules should be connected, feel free to skip down to a zoomed-out screenshot in Step 5.7 below._

 Now that we’ve setup the design of our experiment, we can begin to train the models and evaluate the outputs.